Jawad-Nazari/Portfolio-Mobile-1/README.md

 - [📝 License](#license)
 <!-- PROJECT DESCRIPTION -->

-# 📖 [Portfolio Finish Mobile-Version] <a name="about-project"></a>
+# 📖 [Portfolio Desktop-Version] <a name="about-project"></a>

-The aim of this project is to build a simple personal portfolio web page while understanding how to parse a Figma design and flexbox to create a UI and usse the images and backgrounds to enhance the look of the website.
+The aim of this project is to build a simple personal portfolio web page while understanding how to parse a Figma design and flexbox to create a UI and usse the images and backgrounds to enhance the look of the website and also to use Media queiry condition to make website responsive fot both mobile and desktop.

 ## 🛠 Built With <a name="built-with"></a>